vigneshn-codes/vignesh_nagarajan/README.md

 # 💫 About Me:
-I am currently working as Lead Engineer (AI/GenAI) at Pwc.
-Having around 11+ years of industry experience as Senior Software Engineer transitioning into AI Engineering, with focus on Large Language Models, Generative AI, Prompt Engineering, RAG systems, and Vector Database architectures. <br>Specialized in developing and programming with expertise in Coding, designing, Bug fixing, Optimization, Implementation, monitoring and AI solution architecture. <br>Worked closely with Business analysts, development teams, Data Scientists, and Infrastructure specialists to deliver high availability AI solutions and critical applications while understanding functional requirements.
-Experienced in domains Healthcare, Educational, Banking, Finance, and Enterprise AI/ML solutions.<br>Decisive leader and reliable team builder with results focused and driven approach.
-Excellent leadership record of leading development teams in enterprise-wise development and AI/ML projects.
-Excellent written and verbal communication skills, Analytical, Problem Solving Skills, Strict attention to detail and ability to work independently and within team environments.<br>Currently advancing expertise in GenAI, LLM Engineering, LangChain/LangGraph ecosystems, RAG architectures, and DevOps for AI/ML systems.
+Lead Engineer (AI/GenAI) at PwC with 11+ years of software engineering experience.
+Specialized in building enterprise Web applications using Node.js, Python, React.js, SQL, noSql, AI/ML solutions with expertise in LLMs, Prompt Engineering, RAG systems, and Vector Databases.
+Proven track record of leading cross-functional teams across Healthcare, Banking, and Finance domains.
+Results-driven engineer with strong analytical skills, excellent communication, and passion for GenAI innovation and DevOps for AI systems.

 ## 🌐 Socials: